How to write a post interview thank you letter

 Hi [Interviewer Name],

 Thank you so much for meeting with me today.
-It was such a pleasure to learn more about the team and position, and I am overly excited about the opportunity to join [Company Name] and help [bring in new clients/develop world-class content/anything else awesome you would be doing] with your team.
+It was such a pleasure to learn more about the team and position, and I am excited about the opportunity to join [Company Name] and help [bring in new clients/develop world-class content/etc.] with your team.

-I look forward to hearing from you about the next steps in the hiring process, and please do not hesitate to contact me if I can provide additional information.
+I look forward to hearing from you about the next steps in the hiring process.
+Please do not hesitate to contact me if I can provide additional information.

 Standard